Home ยป Galleries ยป 17 Easy Breakfasts That Feel Like Hitting Snooze One More Time

 Key Lime Chia Pudding

-Two glasses of chia pudding topped with whipped cream and crumbled biscuits.
+Two glasses of layered chia pudding with whipped cream and crumbled biscuits on top.

 Key Lime Chia Pudding.
 Photo credit: Primal Edge Health.